 - Once done, open the lid and fluff the rice with a fork, and place the lid back.
 Let it rest for 5-10 minutes before serving.
 Garnish with cilantro and fresh lime juice and enjoy with your favorite entree.

 This is such a versatile side that pairs well with anything with Mexican flavors.
-We love to serve it with Enchiladas, Tacos, Quesadilla, Burrito, Tostada, and even with a side of creamy black beans.
+We love to serve it with Enchiladas, Tacos, Quesadillas, Burrito, Tostada, and even with a side of creamy black beans.

 - Saute the rice: I always saute the rice with aromatics for a couple of minutes before adding water.
 Sautéing brings out the nutty flavor of rice and when you toast it with aromatics, it blends all the flavors really well.
 It also makes the end texture fluffy.